icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

-# Introduction to the Icebreaker One Trust Framework
+# Introduction to the Trust Framework

 ## Overview and purpose of the guidelines

-These operational guidelines aim to provide practical advice to all types of actors participating in the Icebreaker One (IB1) Trust Framework ecosystem.
+These operational guidelines aim to provide practical advice to all types of actors participating in the IB1 Trust Framework ecosystem.
 The guidelines are supplemented by links to more detailed technical and membership documentation.

 Overarching aims of these operational guidelines: